lambdaclass/concrete/ROADMAP.md

 still holds three commits — a bug reproducer, a `MonoVerify` residual verifier, and classified fuzzer legs — that no merged branch contains, on a branch named after unrelated work.

+Do not merge that branch wholesale: R-0001's enum-monomorphization implementation already landed independently.
+Review and promote unique hunks by
+owner: `MonoVerify` type/layout invariants to R-0434;
+callable/application-identity material to R-0442; classified generator cases to R-0272/R-0095; and an independently reproduced user-Option defect to a newly numbered bug record.
+Discard superseded R-0001 implementation hunks only after that inventory is recorded.
+This selective review is the required disposition for the named worktree, not permission to mix implementation into a documentation slice.

 This is not a request for status tags in this file: those are forbidden, and for good reason.
 It is a gate — but scoped in three levels, because a pre-push hook